StephenTallamy/monolith/README.md

     declare %pedal_up_groups[5 * $NUM_MICS]            := (12,13,14,15,16, 29,30,31,32,33, 46,47,48,49,50)
 ```

-Also, for many instruments you may wish to set
+Also, for many instruments you may wish to change the round robin behaviour from random to sequential:

 ```
     declare $randomize_round_robins := 0